ScriptBasic/WinPBX/docs/CCDAudio Class.md

 Returns the total length of all the tracks as a string.

 ```
-FUNCTION GetAllTracksLength () AS LONG
+FUNCTION GetAllTracksLengthString () AS CWSTR
 ```

 # <a name="GetCurrentPos"></a>GetCurrentPos